hopemcmanus/hopemcmanus.github.io/portfolio/shakespeare.md

 # Tidy Shakespeare
 {{ page.date | date: "%d %B, %Y" }}

-[Tidy Shakespeare](/tidy-shakespeare) is the main website for this project.
+[Tidy Shakespeare](/tidy-shakespeare) is the main site for this project.
+For 37 Shakespeare plays from Project Gutenberg, this site provides downloadable files structured in a [tidy data format](https://www.tidytextmining.com/tidytext).
+For each play, it also presents tidy text analysis visualisations, including analysis of sentiment, word frequencies and correlations.

 ### Most Frequent Words
 *What are the top words of each Shakespeare genre?*